Tales from the Darkside

-Tales from the Darkside is an American anthology horror television series created by George A. Romero.
+Tales from the Darkside is an American horror anthology television series created by George A. Romero.
 A pilot episode was first broadcast on October 29, 1983.
 The series was picked up for syndication, and the first season premiered on September 30, 1984.
-The show would run for a total of four seasons.
+The show would run for a total of four seasons, until its cancelation on July 24, 1988.

-Each episode is a self-contained story, which often ends with a plot twist.
 The series spans various genres of speculative fiction, including science fiction and fantasy in addition to horror, and many episodes have darkly comic elements.

 Production

 The movie Creepshow was released in 1982.
 It was based on the EC horror comic books of the 1950s, such as Tales from the Crypt and The Vault of Horror.
 In light of the film’s moderate success, its producer, Laurel Entertainment, decided to explore the potential for a television series based on the feature.
 However, Warner Bros. had the rights to some elements of Creepshow.
-Laurel chose to move forward with a series that omitted aspects of movie that were owned by Warner Bros.
+Laurel chose to move forward with a series that omitted aspects of the movie that were owned by Warner Bros.
 The result was Tales from the Darkside, which explored the same themes as Creepshow, but discarded the framing device and other elements that were based directly on the comics.

 Some episodes were adapted from the works of well-known authors, or written by the authors themselves.
 Stories or teleplays by Frederik Pohl, Harlan Ellison, Clive Barker, Michael Bishop, Robert Bloch, John Cheever, Michael McDowell, and Fredric Brown were used over the course of the series.
 Two episodes, "Word Processor of the Gods" and "Sorry, Right Number", were based on short stories by Stephen King.
 The latter was adapted for television by King himself.

+The show had a low budget, and often utilized only a single set or location throughout entire episodes, similar to a stage play.
+It was a bi-coastal production, with some episodes being shot in New York and others in California.